DETAILED ACTION

 receiving first information from the server, via the communications network (See FIG. 1 and paragraphs 17–18 and 21, wherein the selected job page is received, including any information on the job page; see also FIG. 2D–E and paragraph 17–18, wherein the received information includes page field information and information previously submitted by other workers);

-displaying the first information received from the server on the display device in a manner that allows for selection of items from the displayed information (See FIG. 2D–E and paragraphs 17–18 and 21, wherein the selected job page is displayed; see also FIG. 2D–E and paragraph 17–18, wherein the received information includes page field information and implicitly includes information previously submitted by other workers);
+displaying the first information received from the server on the display device in a manner that allows for selection of items from first displayed information (See FIG. 2D–E and paragraphs 17–18 and 21, wherein the selected job page is displayed; see also FIG. 2D–E and paragraph 17–18, wherein the received information includes page field information and implicitly includes information previously submitted by other workers);

 sending the new information to the server, via the communication network (See paragraphs 17–18, wherein the worker uploads task information indicating completion of the task, and wherein the uploaded information is stored);

-displaying the second information received from the server on the display device in a manner that allows for selection of items from the displayed information (See FIG. 2D–E and paragraphs 17–18 and 21, wherein the selected job page is displayed, and wherein the information is displayed for workers based on an associated identity);
+displaying the second information received from the server on the display device in a manner that allows for selection of second items from second displayed information (See FIG. 2D–E and paragraphs 17–18 and 21, wherein the selected job page is displayed, and wherein the information is displayed for workers based on an associated identity);

-receiving from the second user an input as a selection of one or more of the second displayed items (See FIG. 2D–E and paragraph 21, wherein the user selects fields of the displayed page form).
+receiving from the second user third input as a selection of one or more of the second items (See FIG. 2D–E and paragraph 21, wherein the user selects fields of the displayed page form).
 Although Neagu implicitly discloses the second information comprising the first information and the new information (See paragraphs 17–18, wherein a subsequent co-worker may check out an updated file), Neagu does not expressly disclose the remaining claim elements.

-Savage discloses wherein the second information comprises the first information send to the first user and the new information (See paragraphs 132 and 141, wherein documents are edited, updated and accessed by multiple users; see also paragraph 42);
+Savage discloses wherein the second information comprises the first information sent to the first user and the new information (See paragraphs 132 and 141, wherein documents are edited, updated and accessed by multiple users; see also paragraph 42);

 One of ordinary skill in the art would have recognized that applying the known technique of Savage would have yielded predictable results and resulted in an improved system for the same reasons as stated above with respect to claim 1.